-Calling employee engagement a strategy doesn’t seem fair.
-Employee engagement strategy needs to be tailored to an organization’s engagement issues, for each organization is unique.
-Having a foosball culture, free snacks, bringing in cakes and all is good, but does it really address the root cause of why your employees are not engaged and why you need to strategize in the first place?
-Good employee engagement strategies are not and cannot be driven solely by HR, all departments need to partake for it to bear fruits.
+Good employee engagement strategies are not and cannot be driven solely by H.R., and all departments need to partake for it to bear fruits.
 Employee engagement ideas and activities may be more successful if they come directly from the employees.
 Open and frequent communication can do wonders for your employee engagement initiatives.

-In a perfect world, employee engagement strategies mean increasing the likelihood of an employee establishing a positive connection with the organization.
-When an employee feels that they are emotionally attached to an organization they tend to stay longer.
+In a perfect world, an employee engagement strategy means increasing the likelihood of an employee establishing a positive connection with the organization.
+When an employee feels that they are emotionally attached to an organization, they tend to stay longer.
 That is the real engagement I am talking about.
-But, can you force them to do it?
+But can you force them to do it?

 The answer is, No!
 Well, you can’t force them to do anything without their will, but you can certainly create an environment for them to stay.